sim186/gpu_bidirectional_raytracer/README.md

 ### Code Style Guidelines

-- Use consistent indentation (tabs or spaces, as per existing code)
-- Follow C/C++ naming conventions:
+- **Indentation:** Match existing files (tabs or spaces used in repository).
+- **Naming conventions:**
-  - `snake_case` for local variables
+  - `snake_case` for local variables and file names.
-  - `PascalCase` for functions
+  - `PascalCase` for function and kernel names.
-  - `UPPER_CASE` for constants and macros
+  - `UPPER_CASE` for constants and macros.
+- **Refactor notes:** We have started a gradual renaming to improve clarity — some files now have new snake_case filenames (for example `display_func.c`) while the project still supports the old names for backward compatibility.
+Update `Makefile` and tests when you're ready to fully switch.
-- Add comments for complex algorithms
+- **Comments:** Add brief comments for non-obvious math or algorithmic sections.
-- Keep functions focused and modular
+- **Modularity:** Keep functions short and testable; prefer helper functions over long monolithic blocks.

 ## Known Issues